tektoncd/pipeline/docs/tutorial.md

         startedAt: 2018-12-11T18:14:48Z
 ```

-The status of type `Succeeded = True` shows the task ran successfully and you
+The status of type `Succeeded = True` shows the Task ran successfully and you
 can also validate the Docker image is created in the location specified in the
 resource definition.

 # Pipeline

 Pipeline defines a graph of tasks to execute in a specific order, while also
-indicating if any outputs should be used as inputs of a following task by using
+indicating if any outputs should be used as inputs of a following Task by using
 the `providedBy` field.
 The same templating you used in tasks is also available
 in pipeline: